aoneahsan/code-craft-studio/app-project-documentation/platform-setup/permissions.md

 # Native Permission Handling Guide

-This document explains how to properly configure and handle permissions for QRCode Studio on iOS and Android platforms.
+This document explains how to properly configure and handle permissions for Code Craft Studio on iOS and Android platforms.

 ## Overview

-QRCode Studio requires the following permissions:
+Code Craft Studio requires the following permissions:
 - **Camera**: For scanning QR codes
 - **Photo Library**: For scanning QR codes from images